jaycloudsec/cloud-security-labs/Azure-SOC-Lab/02-Detection-Engineering-Lab/README.md

 This lab focuses on **Detection Engineering using Microsoft Sentinel**.
 The goal is to create a **custom analytics rule** that detects suspicious authentication behavior using Windows security logs collected from a monitored virtual machine.

-In this scenario, a rule was created to detect **multiple failed login attempts**, which is a common indicator of **brute-force authentication attacks**.
+In this scenario, a rule was created to detect **multiple failed login attempts**, which is a common indicator of **brute-force authentication attempts**.

-The lab demonstrates how security analysts:
+This lab demonstrates how SOC analysts:

 * Write detection logic using **KQL (Kusto Query Language)**
 * Create **Scheduled Analytics Rules**
-* Simulate attacker behavior
+* Simulate attacker activity
 * Validate security telemetry inside the SIEM

 ---

-## Technologies Used
+# Technologies Used

 * Microsoft Azure
 * Microsoft Sentinel
 * Log Analytics Workspace
 * Windows Virtual Machine
 * Azure Monitor Agent
-* Kusto Query Language (KQL)
+* KQL (Kusto Query Language)

 ---

-## Detection Scenario
+# Detection Scenario

 Brute-force attacks attempt to guess credentials by repeatedly submitting incorrect login attempts.